-Due to the coronavirus epidemic, and following the measures adopted by the Government to contain it, Istat has implemented a series of actions to ensure the continuity and quality of statistical production even in the emergency situation.
+During the health emergency, Istat set out a series of actions to ensure the continuity and quality of statistical production even in a crisis situation.

 - 10 August 2020 – Male, female and total deaths (7.357 municipalities)